Blast of Cold Water after a Warm Shower

 Don't get me wrong; I have heard a lot about the benefits of cold showering that I will get into shortly.
 But the last thing I want after being in a tepid swimming pool for an hour is a cold shower.
 It just makes me even colder and increases the amount of time it takes for my body to warm back up.

 Anyway, it also allowed Ivan to tell me about his cold shower journey.
-Following his exhaustive explanation, I'm now one year into incorporating cold showers at the end of my hot shower.
+Following his exhaustive explanation, I'm almost two years into incorporating cold showers at the end of my hot shower.

 But there is a simple reason why a cold shower increases circulation; it's because the shock of ice-cold water puts your circulatory system into overdrive—forcing your body to increase blood flow to warm your core and protect vital organs.
 While at the same time, it constricts circulation near your skin.
 It also stimulates blood flow, which is good for your overall health, and your skin gets clearer and healthier with increased circulation.